 Deal three Event Cards [S.3] to each player.
-Each player draws a new Event Card at the end of his Event Card sub-phase, so that at the start of each turn they will always be in possession of a full hand of three cards - until players empty their deck.
-From this moment, they play with fewer cards in hand.
+Each player draws a new Event Card at the end of his Event Card sub-phase, so that at the start of each turn he will always be in possession of a full hand of three cards.
 Since the game comprises twenty Event Cards, four cards are put aside before starting play; these cards remain unknown to either player.